 I led the design team in a Scrum environment through the UX, front-end build and visual design of Sky Sports’ flagship scores apps; used by over 5 million people every week.
-This was the first Sky Sports app to utilise a hybrid web/native build so the business could deliver a synchronised experience across different platforms, as well as making considerable cost savings.
-I worked closely with product owners and developers to ensure the user experience was not sacrificed when compared to previous native builds, and iteratively build up product features based on the findings of user testing.
+This was the first Sky Sports app to utilise a hybrid web/native build so that we could provide a familiar experience to users across different platforms, as well as making considerable cost savings.
+I worked closely with product owners and developers to ensure the user experience was not sacrificed when compared to previous (fully-native) builds, whilst iteratively designing & building product features based on the findings of user testing.

 When I joined the Scrum team, stakeholder ambition far out-weighed what was possible within the time scales.
 Through a combination of surveys, interviews and user observation, I worked with a Product Owner to help develop the MVP.